Anime Collective is reader-supported. When you buy through some links on our site, we may earn a small commission at no extra cost to you.

 More importantly, if you are going to buy unlicensed statues, there are some important steps you need take before doing so, which I'll outline also below.
 Before I get into all of that though, I first want to talk about why unlicensed statues are so appealing.

 The variety of statues and studios you have to choose from is vast.
 You'll see lines that you can't get from licensed studios with statues of characters you may never see from a licensed studio.

 The wide range of statues you can choose from is really what makes buying unlicensed statues the most enjoyable for me.
-You can find statues you just wouldn’t find elsewhere with some pretty incredible imagery.
-And there are some studios, like Surge Studio and MH Studio that have produced some amazing pieces.
+You can find statues you just wouldn't find elsewhere with some pretty incredible imagery.
+And there are some studios, like Surge Studio and Clouds Studio that have produced some great pieces.